mbachmann/todo-angular-20-standalone/README.md

 ---

-## Create a Driective for a Tool Tip
+## Create a Directive for a Tool Tip

 Add the following styles to the global styles in styles.scss: